h4ck3rm1k3/vicidial-asterisk-gui/docs/README.txt

 - Ability to redirect AGI output to file, STDERR, both or nowhere.
 - Code and process optimization of many of the server-side scripts
 - Added a Predictive outbound dialing algorithm with many user-defined settings
+- Wrote new BASE_INSTALL.txt doc for simple install and added sample conf files
 - Many other changes and bug fixes listed in the TODO Wiki webpage: http://www.eflo.net/VICIDIALwiki/index.php/TODO:current UPGRADE NOTES: